-- a) Applicability: The purpose of the inner approach surface is to protect final precision approaches. - b) Description: A rectangular portion of the approach surface immediately preceding the threshold. - c) Characteristics: The limits of the inner approach surface should comprise: - 1) an inner edge coincident with the location of the inner edge of the approach surface but of its own specified length; - 2) two sides originating at the ends of the inner edge and extending parallel to the vertical plane containing the centre line of the runway; and - 3) an outer edge parallel to the inner edge.
+a) Applicability: The purpose of the inner approach surface is to protect final precision approaches.

+b) Description: A rectangular portion of the approach surface immediately preceding the threshold.

+c) Characteristics: The limits of the inner approach surface should comprise:

+1) an inner edge coincident with the location of the inner edge of the approach surface but of its own specified length;

+2) two sides originating at the ends of the inner edge and extending parallel to the vertical plane containing the centre line of the runway; and a) Applicability: The purpose of the inner transitional surface is to protect aeroplanes during precision approaches and balked landing.

+3) an outer edge parallel to the inner edge.